bakerkretzmar/laravel-deploy-preview/README.md

 Each server must include both a domain name and a server ID, separated by a space.
 The domain name should be the wildcard subdomain pointing at that server (without the wildcard part).
 For example, if your wildcard subdomain is `*.qa-1.acme.dev` and your Forge server ID is `60041`, set this input parameter to `qa-1.acme.dev 60041`.

-If this input parameter contains multiple lines, each line will be treated as a different Forge server, and the action will deploy to whichever server has the fewest sites already running on it.

-> **Note**: The action currently only deploys to one server; if you list multiple servers, it will use the first one.
+If this input parameter contains multiple lines, each line will be treated as a different Forge server.
+We plan to support deploying to whichever server has the fewest sites already running on it, but the action currently only deploys to one server; if you list multiple servers, it will use the first one.

 Example: